jasondsouza35/morse-code-converter/README.md

 # morse-code-converter
-Converts any given text to Morse code and vice versa
+Converts any given text to Morse code